Tuesday, 23 May 2023

 And so, with another ten years under its belt, the show moves on.
 But we have to ask ourselves: what was the smarter choice?
 Did Season Ten work better by just having a Special and then a normal set of stories after that?
 Or was building a whole season towards a Special the best way to do things?

-Steven Moffast seemed to feel that the latter option was the better one.
+Steven Moffat seemed to feel that the latter option was the better one.
 When he was given the fiftieth anniversary to handle, he went for a similar structure that JNT had used for this anniversary.
 Series Seven wasn't quite the same nostalgia trip as Season Twenty was, but we still got Daleks, Ice Warriors, Cybermen and The Great Intelligence.
 More recent recurring characters also came aboard like River Song and the Paternoster Gang.
 There was a very specific arc running through the season that Day of the Doctor had a strong role to play in.
 This helped enhance the importance of the occasion too.

 And yet, many do feel that Series Seven only worked so well.
 In order to be successful in its execution, it needed to be absolutely amazing.
 And, though I did feel it was quite strong, there were times when Series Seven fell a bit short.
 Had it just been considered a regular season, there would have been less pressure on it to be that great.
 But because it made itself The Fiftieth Anniversary Season we felt more disappointed with it when it did flounder.